Place A Camp Nurse Job Ad

 View All Camp Healthcare Job Ads

-- $85 for members ** Due to a temporary glitch in the system, to receive member pricing for placing a job ad please log in as an ACN member, go to the Member Center, and place your job ad from that page
+- $85 for members ** Due to a temporary glitch in the system, to receive member pricing for placing a job ad, please click on Member Center, log in, and place your job ad from that page.
+Member Center

 - $175 for non-members

 Finding a camp nurse can be difficult.
 ACN recognizes this and provides a link between camps looking for a nurse for nurses looking for a camp.
 Purchase a job ad on the ACN website and it’ll be posted for nurses to contact you.
 We also have nurses interested in jobs submit their information to ACN.
 When you purchase an ad you’ll have access to the information of those nurses seeking jobs, so you can contact them directly

 NOTE: Nurses typically plan their summer in early winter because they must request time off from their regular job.
 Post your ad NOW to gain as much exposure as possible.
 The fee remains the same no matter how long it is posted.

 All job ads are removed from the website in August of each year in preparation for camps to being posting for the next season.

 Complete the job posting information and payment.
 The job will be posted within a week after the payment is processed.
 ACN retains editorial rights but will generally post ads as they are written – with one exception: The word “infirmary,” will be changed to “Health Center.”
 If there is additional editing, ACN will contact the person who requested the posting.